 This simple and easy-to-make recipe will not leave you indifferent.
-This milk and oatmeal bread is a soft and tender bread, “abriochado” due to the effect of milk and flavored with rosemary honey.
+This milk and oat bread is a soft and tender bread, “abrioched” by the effect of milk and flavoured by rosemary honey.

-Perfect to serve sliced for breakfast and accompanied by a homemade jam, the aroma it leaves in the house is so wonderful that you will want to bottle it as a home aroma.
-Made inside Emile Henry's ceramic cocotte , you get a crispier crust and a more tender interior.
+Perfect to serve sliced for breakfast and accompanied by homemade jam, the aroma it leaves in the house is so wonderful that you will want to bottle it as a home fragrance.
+Made inside the Emile Henry ceramic cocotte , you get a crispier crust and a more tender interior.

-You can mix and knead by hand if you wish, but using the Kitchen Aid (with the hook accessory that all models incorporate) the process is facilitated, since this recipe has a wet and sticky dough, which is something heavy to make. by hand.
+You can mix and knead by hand if you wish, but using the Kitchen Aid (with the hook accessory that all models include) makes the process easier, since this recipe has a wet and sticky dough, which makes it somewhat difficult to do by hand.

 Bérard olive wood flour spoon